Copositive and completely positive cones over symmetric cones of rank at least 5: Abstract

 \section{Abstract}

-We focus on copositive and completely positive cones over symmetric cones of rank at least $5$, and in particular investigate whether these cones are spectrahedral shadows.
-We extend known results for nonnegative orthants of dimension at least $5$ to general symmetric cones of rank at least $5$.
-Specifically, we prove that when the rank of a symmetric cone is at least $5$, neither the copositive nor the completely positive cone over it is a spectrahedral shadow.
-We then generalize the Horn matrix to the setting of symmetric cones of rank at least $5$ by introducing Horn transformations and analyzing their geometric and algebraic properties.
-We show that Horn transformations generate exposed rays of copositive cones over symmetric cones.
-We also show that Horn transformations evade the zeroth level of a sum-of-squares inner-approximation hierarchy for copositive cones over symmetric cones.
+We study copositive and completely positive cones over symmetric cones of rank at least $5$, with particular emphasis on whether these cones are spectrahedral shadows and on the behavior of a sum-of-squares inner-approximation hierarchy.
+We examine to what extent known results for nonnegative orthants of dimension at least $5$ carry over to general symmetric cones of rank at least $5$.
+We first prove that neither the copositive nor the completely positive cone over such a symmetric cone is a spectrahedral shadow.
+We then generalize the Horn matrix to this setting by introducing Horn transformations and analyzing their geometric and algebraic properties.
+We show that Horn transformations generate exposed rays of copositive cones over symmetric cones and that they evade the zeroth level of the sum-of-squares inner-approximation hierarchy.
+Finally, we examine the asymptotic exactness of this hierarchy over positive semidefinite cones.
+In contrast to the $5$-dimensional nonnegative orthant, where the hierarchy is known to recover the entire copositive cone in the limit, we construct instances over positive semidefinite cones of order at least $5$ certifying that the union of all levels remains strictly included in the copositive cone.

 {\bf Key words. }Copositive cones, Completely positive cones, Symmetric cones, Spectrahedral shadows, Facial structure